atstp/mine/readme.md

 ## what's it do?

-add `_mine_` to the name of any file that is well... yours.
+add `_mine_` to the name of any file that is well... yours; git will steer clear of them:

-    # the file with names contiaining "_mine_" are ignored by git

     some_repository/
         readme.md
         cleanUp_mine_.sh                 # ✓ this file
         bin/
             build
             generate
             fixEveryonesWhitespace_mine_  # ✓ this file
         src/
             main.file
             ...
         _mine_/                           # ✓ this dir
             notes                         # ✓ this file
             todays-todo                   # ✓ this file

 `mine` commands _only_ touch those files